ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 # Plot adjacency matrix
 image(inla.graph2matrix(H), xlab = "", ylab = "")
 ```
 This matrix shows the neighbouring for each cell.
 You have the cell numerical ID(`ZONE_CODE`) on both axis and you can find which cells they are neighbouring with (plus the diagonal which means that the cells neighbour with themselves).
+Each line will have up to 6 neighbours (exagons have 6 edges), corresponding to the number of neighbours of the lattice cell.
-Note that in this case the cells were already sorted in alphabetical order so they are only adjacent to ones with a similar name.
+Note that in this case the cells were already sorted in alphabetical order so they are only adjacent to ones with a similar name, so you have a clump of adjacent cells around the diagonal line.
 When using administrative districts this matrix will likely be messier.

 {% capture link %}{{ site.baseurl }}/assets/img/tutorials/spatial-inla/FIG02b_Adjacency Matrix.jpeg{% endcapture %}
 {% include figure.html url=link caption="Adjacency matrix" %}